oldratlee/oldratlee.github.com/_posts/2013-03-27-hello-world.md

 ##Source

-The source code for this package is currently hosted at [https://bitbucket.org/adamralph/stylecop-msbuild](https://bitbucket.org/adamralph/stylecop-msbuild).
-Pull requests are gladly accepted.
+The source code for this package is currently hosted at...

 It is planned that this will be merged into [the main StyleCop project at CodePlex](https://stylecop.codeplex.com/) at some point in the future.